Educational Observership for Ukrainian Surgeons

 • Oleksandr Prysiazhniuk, M.D., Kyiv Military Hospital

-Additional information on faculty members who you will be working with can be found at the following pages:
+Additional information regarding the faculty and departments our visiting surgeons work with can be found on the following pages:

 See how you benefit from OU Health services in the community Learn More